wasdee/borisat/README.md

 ```

 ## Why it is the way it is?
 0. [the government public api is obsolete, doc is unclear and this is 2020, and it is SOAP api.
-OMG](https://github.com/CircleOnCircles/rd_soap). thus, we need some kinds of modern interface.
+OMG](https://github.com/CircleOnCircles/rd_soap). thus, we need some kinds of modern interface. took me a day to figure many things out.
 1. [retriving data from the government public api is F\*\*king slow in the business hours](https://github.com/CircleOnCircles/rd_soap). thus, we need some kinds of cache. a public one where who use this lib could enjoy.

 ### A public cache?